 PSA makes evangelizing more difficult

 Nearly all unevangelized people are aware of their sin and that someday they will need to deal with God.
-It is taken for granted that if they were to get “religion”, meaning submit to God, they would have to turn from their sinful behavior.
+They usually take for granted that if they were to get “religion”, meaning submit to God, they would have to turn from their sinful behavior.
 These people need to know that God is offering to forgive them and take them back if they repent and turn back to Him.
-However, if they are told, according to the PSA model, that Jesus has already paid for all their sin, there is no obligation to stop the sin, all they have to do is believe that “Jesus paid it all” for them; they will have not only have forgiveness, but even extra “righteousness” added to their account.
-Upon hearing this they will either act in disbelief (that’s too good to be true or it doesn’t make sense), or they will say that it sounds like a good deal.
-They can just blab a prayer claiming to believe that Jesus paid it all, and then continue on in their unrighteousness with the added comfort that Jesus has cleaned the heavenly ledger balance for them, so God does not have any problems with them.
-They will always be in good standing.
-Granted, not all who come to believe in Christ go to these extremes and live ungodly, but PSA sets the logical framework to make an ungodly life more comfortable, it helps to ease the conscience.
+However, they are often told, according to the PSA model and related “gospel” literature, that Jesus has already paid for all their sin, and there is no obligation to stop the sin, all they have to do is believe that “Jesus paid it all” for them; they will have not only have forgiveness, but even extra “righteousness” added to their account.
+Upon hearing this they will either act in disbelief (that’s too good to be true or it doesn’t make sense), or they will say that it sounds like a very good deal – they can just blab a prayer, believing momentarily that Jesus paid it all, and then continue on in their unrighteousness with the added comfort that Jesus has cleaned the heavenly ledger balance for them, so God does not have any problems with them, as they will always be in good standing.
+Granted, not all who come to believe in Christ go to these extremes and live ungodly, but PSA sets the logical framework to make an ungodly life more comfortable, as it helps to ease the unrepentant sinner’s conscience.

 In evangelism, PSA neuters genuine personal reconciliation with God.
 Belief in the PSA teaching is a substitute for genuine repentance, holy living, and reconciliation.
 PSA is a comfort to the unbelieving, unregenerate person who wants to have just a little religion, enough to soothe the conscience, but not really be reconciled to a holy God.

-The PSA doctrine, for those who give it much thought, leads some to insult the God of the Bible as being evil, and for others it becomes a stumbling block in their battle against sin and living a godly, holy life.
+The PSA doctrine, for those who give it much thought, can lead some to conclude that the God of the Bible is evil.
+For others, it becomes a stumbling block in their battle against sin and living a godly, holy life.
 It can lead to bad reasoning, bad conclusions, destroyed lives and relationships, and sad eternal consequences.